 The ice is represented in the game with a layered texture.
 This is to represent what a radar “sees” as it looks at the ice.
 The radar is able to see through the ice, picking up changes in the properties of the ice it is travelling through.
 The layers represent changes in the make up of the ice.
 Ice with no impurities is completely clear, however, ice can appear a number of different colours depending on its composition and how you are looking at it!

-Ice streams can flow at 100s metres per year in Antarctica, compared with interior ice which flows at a few metres per year.
+Ice streams can flow at 100s metres per year in Antarctica, and thousands of metres per year in Greenland - compared with interior ice which flows at a few metres per year.

-Each level in the game represents an ice stream which drains the Antarctic Ice Sheet.
-The bedrock elevations beneath each ice stream vary in depth and shape, which means each ice stream will respond differently to the same change in ocean temperature.
+Each level in the game represents an ice stream, or outlet glacier, which drains the Antarctic and Greenland ice sheets.
+The bedrock elevations beneath each ice stream vary in depth and shape, which means each ice stream will respond differently to the same change in ocean or air temperature.

 We only consider ice flow along a “flowline”, in one direction, in reality the ice flow is much more complex, with changes either side of the flowline having an impact.
 A model of this format does not give a full representation of ice flow, hence, modellers now use 3D models of ice flow to capture the full complexity.